What is Probate and what does a Probate Lawyer do? Think of it as the necessary legal steps to get your inheritance.

 To get your inheritance, you should engage a Probate Lawyer to help you apply for a ‘Grant of Probate’ (if there was a Will) or “Letters of Administration” (if there was no Will).

-At PKWA Law, our team of experienced and dedicated probate lawyers, supported by a team of professional legal executives, have an extensive and varied experience in advising and obtaining Grants of Probate (where there is a will) and Letters of Administration (where there is no will).
+At PKWA Law, our team of experienced and dedicated probate lawyers, supported by a team of professional legal executives, have 3 decades of experience in helping clients to get Grant of Probate (where there is a will) and Letters of Administration (where there is no will).

 A person, known either as an ‘executor’ or an ‘administrator’, has to be appointed by the Court to take charge of the deceased person’s property (collectively known as his ‘estate’).